scalamolecule/datomic-client-api-java-scala/README.md

 This library presumes that you have a Datomic installation downloaded.
 It can be a free/starter/pro version, although the free version is a bit behind and won't provide all functionality.
 It's recommended to download an up-to-date version of starter/pro.
-On older versions of Datomic, some functionalithy might not be available.
+On older versions of Datomic, some functionality might not be available.
 The `qseq` method was added in version 1.0.6165 for instance.

 To use with dev-local, please download and install the [dev-tools][dev-tools].